jarronb-iit/ITMT430/reports/sprint2/report.md

   - Application can run in development environment or production environment
 - Port forwarding from host to virtual machine to allow access
 - Created MongoDB Atlas account
   - Online database is used when Node environment is in "development mode, makes running the web app locally easier for hot reloading purposes.
-The changes between development or production environment is the MongoDB connection string and the host IP address which is is the environment variables.
+The changes between development or production environment is the MongoDB connection string and the host IP address which is the environment variables.
 - Implemented database functionality
   - MongoDB sever has been implements and communicating with node application for saving of documents
 - Created logic for switching node application environments